-Understanding the Concept of DNS Cache
+Understanding the DNS Cache Meaning and Core Concept

 DNS cache is a temporary storage mechanism that saves recently looked-up DNS records.
 Instead of asking a DNS server every time you visit a website, your device stores the information for a period of time.
 This makes future visits to the same site faster and reduces network traffic.
 While this usually applies to forward lookups, mechanisms like reverse DNS lookups are also affected by caching behavior when systems map IP addresses back to domain names for verification and policy decisions.